 CITY CENTRE Glasgow's City Centre is unmistakable because of the grid-iron streets, reminiscent of New York (we did it first!)
 For shopping, eating, going out, culture there is no better place in the city, and to be honest in all of Scotland.
-Get here from the West End by taking the Number 77 bus or Inner Circle Subway.
-GEORGE SQUARE & THE STYLE MILE The centre of the City Centre, is George Square - a large traditional plaza with a war memorial at one end, several statues, and overlooked by the impressive City Chambers.
+Get here from the West End by taking the 77, 4 or 4A bus or the Inner Circle on the Subway.
+GEORGE SQUARE & THE STYLE MILE In the centre of the City Centre, is George Square - a large traditional plaza with a war memorial at one end, several statues, and overlooked by the impressive City Chambers.
 A lot of the city's protests and marches are held here.
-Also home to a great Christmas market in December.
+Also home to a pretty good Christmas market in December.
 MERCHANT CITY Named for wealthy tobacco lords (many of whom were slave-traders - see page 88) the Merchant City is where you'll find some of the city's swankiest restaurants and most upmarket bars.
 Not traditionally a student area, though good for a date night.
 Also home to Glasgow's 'Pink Triangle' (see page 134).
 SOUTHSIDE Venture south of the River Clyde and you'll get to the Southside - a vast area which covers a wide range of residential and industrial districts.
 These roads are less travelled by students but those who make the trip will be rewarded.
 SHAWLANDS A little out of the way via public transport, Shawlands is a bustling and energetic community in the south of the city.
 Characterised mainly by Queens Park, one of the city's largest and loveliest green spaces, this area is a great place for a day trip with a friend or partner.
-Lots of great charity shops and brunch spots.
 GOVAN Just over the river from Partick, Govan is an area with a rich history dating back to a time when Vikings roamed these parts.
 Once it was its own burgh, but now it's part of the city and home to some nice cafés and interesting sights.
 GLASGOW NORTH North of Great Western Road is referred to as Glasgow North.
 Those of you in Murano Street, Wolfson or Firhill Halls will be living here and get to know it well.
 The main area for students here is Maryhill - a part of the city that has seen better times, but still has a lot to offer.
-Notable sights include the Partick Thistle grounds, the Forth and Clyde canal and the Very Big Tesco!
-An amazing sight to behold.
+Notable sights include the Partick Thistle grounds, the Forth and Clyde Canal and the Very Big Tesco!
 TOP SIGHTS There is so much to see and do in Glasgow, you could easily go through the next four years without managing to do it all.
 Throughout the Your City section we'll tell you about the various things to see and do, but to help you out here is a quick rundown of some of the top sights in the city.
 Visit these at your leisure to get the most out of Glasgow.

-COVID-19 Notice: At time of writing (July 2021) some these places are temporarily closed due to COVID-19.
-Be sure to check out their respective websites to get the latest updates and to avoid disappointment.
+3

 KELVINGROVE ART GALLERY & MUSEUM

 FREE

 In Glasgow we're spoilt for choice for amazing museums and galleries (see page 66), though in our opinion you really can't beat Kelvingrove.
 Located just a stone's throw away from the University, this Gothic hulk of a building houses over 8,000 objects ranging from world-renowned artworks (including works by Salvador Dali & Charles Rennie Mackintosh) to exhibits on Ancient Egypt, Natural History and Arms & Armour.
 It is worth taking a trip just to see the building itself - it's as close to Night At The Museum as you're likely to get in Scotland.
 The best part: it's free for everyone!

 BOTANIC GARDENS

 FREE

-Also not far from the University campus is one of the city's loveliest green spaces.
-The Botanic Gardens (or just The Botanics) are a great place to go to take a break from the hustle and bustle of the city.
-There are ample walking routes and large lawns, but the main attraction is the two huge glasshouses.

-The Kibble Palace (pictured) is a magnificent Victorian glasshouse full of tropical plants from around the world.
-Dotted around the circular structure of the building you'll find a series of Victorian marble statues, such as the one pictured - Eve by Scipione Tadolini (c.
-1870).

-GLASGOW CATHEDRAL

-FREE

-The oldest building in Glasgow, and in fact the oldest cathedral in mainland Scotland, is Glasgow Cathedral.
-Dedicated to the city's patron saint, St. Mungo, in 1136, the cathedral is a fantastic example of Scottish medieval Gothic architecture and is one of the few of its kind to survive the Reformation (ask your mates who are studying history what this is).
-Our own University began life in this building back in 1451, before moving to High Street and eventually to the West End.
-Entry to the cathedral is free (a small donation is suggested) and the stunning interior is not to be missed.

-4